DS-567/Educational-8-bit-CPU-SoC-/hardware/int_ctrl/README.md

 ## Interrupt Controller (INT_CTRL)

-Four interrupts are supported on this CPU: UART, timer and two external signals.
+Four interrupts are supported on this CPU: ***UART, timer and two external signals***.
 The interrupt controller processes the asynchronous interrupts, notifies and issues the CPU with the highest priority interrupt that is pending.
 Interrupts use a vector table to allow the CPU to locate the correct software handler when an interrupt occurs.
 The CPU indexes a fixed table of vector addresses, which contain pointers to the interrupt service routines (ISRs).

 [View schematic (PDF)](INT_CTRL_schematic.pdf)